Hutchings' inequality for the Calabi invariant revisited with an application to pseudo-rotations: Generating functions for area-preserving maps of the strip.

-We first extend $\phi$ continuously as a rotation to a larger disc, then approximate it by smooth maps in such a way that we can apply Hutchings' theorem.
+We first extend $\phi$ continuously to a larger disc, then approximate it by smooth maps in such a way that we can apply Hutchings' theorem.
 For the approximations, we use generating functions.
 Throughout, smooth mean $C^{\infty}$-smooth, unless otherwise stated.

 We first state detailed facts about the generating functions given in \cite{abbondandolo2018sharp}.